julianeugarten/julianeugarten/index.md

 Peer-reviewed article in the [Journal of Computational Literary Studies, 1.1](https://jcls.io/article/id/104/).

-- forthcoming: *What Do We Talk About When We Talk About Topic?* (2022) Joris J. van Zundert, Marijn Koolen, Julia Neugarten, Peter Boot, Willem van Hage and Ole Mussmann Presentation at the conference [Computational Humanities Research](https://2022.computational-humanities-research.org/programme/).
+- forthcoming: *What Do We Talk About When We Talk About Topic?* (2022) Joris J. van Zundert, Marijn Koolen, Julia Neugarten, Peter Boot, Willem van Hage and Ole Mussmann.
+Presentation at the conference [Computational Humanities Research](https://2022.computational-humanities-research.org/programme/).

 - *Defying Expectations: Stylistically Unconventional Anger in a Contemporary Dutch Novel* (2022)